PabloVD/HAYASHI/README.md

  Nabs, dNabsdtau = 21cmforest.num_absorbers()
  ```

-It is straightforward to include non-standard cosmologies by replacing the halo mass function, either using those included in the code or defined by the user:
+It is straightforward to include non-standard cosmologies by replacing the halo mass function, either using those included in the code or defined by the user.
+This is an example with primordial black holes, which modify the halo mass function due to a shot noise isocurvature mode (see [arXiv:2104.10695](https://arxiv.org/abs/2104.10695)):

 ```python
 from Source.nlcdm import dndlnM_PBH